miranthajayatilake/kudle/README.md

 *Information on the status will be displyed below the progress bar*

 When completed, expand **Check deployment status** section and hit **Get public IP**.
 If deployed successfully, the public IP for your app will be displayed :clap: :clap: :clap:

+## Contributing to kudle
+I highly appreciate your contributions to this project in any amount possible.
+Kudle is still at an very basic stage.
+Suggestions on additional features and functionality are welcome.
+General instructions on how to contribute are mentioned in [CONTRIBUTING](CONTRIBUTING.md)

+## Getting help
+Please use the issues tracker of this repository to report on any bugs or questions you have.